owanhunte/nodejs-chat-app/README.md

 npm run dev
 ```

 This will start the app and set it up to listen for incoming connections on port 3000.
 Open up your browser of choice and go to the url [http://localhost:3000/](http://localhost:3000/) to start using the app itself.
-The `npm run dev` command automatically runs the app using the `nodemon` script so any changes you make the app's javascript, CSS or HTML code will automatically restart it.
+The `npm run dev` command automatically runs the app using the `nodemon` script so any changes you make to the app's javascript, CSS or HTML code will automatically restart it.

 ## Customizing the listening port